Body Language: 17 Nonverbal Signals That Give Away Your Interlocutor in 3 Seconds

 Look into the eyes 60-70% of the time to build trust.

-Eye contact opens the soul and creates a foundation for trust.
-A short glance looks like indifference, too long – like pressure or flirting.
-60-70% of the time in conversation is a balance without pressure.
-In a conversation with multiple people, alternate glances so no one feels left out.
+Eye contact opens the soul and creates the basis for trust.
+A short glance looks like indifference, too long - like pressure or flirting.
+60-70% of the time in conversation is a balance, without pressure.
+In a conversation with several people, alternate glances so that no one feels left out.

-On a date, good contact makes you more attractive; it boosts oxytocin, the bonding hormone.
+On a date, good contact makes you more attractive, it increases oxytocin, the bonding hormone.
 At work, it shows confidence and respect.

 Tips for proper eye contact:

-- Take pauses: look for 3-5 seconds, then look away to avoid tension.
-This is especially relevant in online videos.
+- Take pauses: look for 3-5 seconds, then look away to the side so as not to strain.
+This is especially relevant in online video.

-- Adapt: on a first date, 50-60% is enough to not scare them off; in negotiations, up to 70% for authority.
+- Adapt: on the first date, 50-60% is enough so as not to scare away, at negotiations - up to 70%, for authority.

-- Notice reactions: looking down may mean nervousness or dishonesty, up – thinking.
+- Notice reactions: looking down can mean nervousness or dishonesty, up - reflection.
 Adjust the conversation accordingly.

-Cultures vary: in Latin America, contact is closer; in Japan, more restrained.
-I sometimes forget this and get into awkward situations.
+Cultures vary: in Latin America, contact is denser, in Japan - more restrained.
+I sometimes forget about this and get into trouble.

 Distance

-Personal space is a boundary best not to cross, or discomfort arises.
-Edward Hall divided zones into intimate up to 45 cm, personal 45-120 cm, social 120-360 cm, and public beyond.
-For acquaintances, the personal zone of 50-120 cm is suitable: close for conversation but without intrusion.
+Personal space is a boundary that is better not to touch, otherwise discomfort arises.
+Edward Hall divided zones into intimate up to 45 cm, personal 45-120 cm, social 120-360 cm and public further.
+For acquaintances, the personal zone 50-120 cm is suitable: close for conversation, but without intrusion.

-In networking, too close repels, too far distances.
-On a date, watch: if they pull away, give space.
+In networking, close - scares away, far - distances.
+On a date, watch: if they move away, give space.

 Practical recommendations on distance:

-- At a conference or party, 80-100 cm is the norm for talking.
+- At a conference or party, 80-100 cm is the norm for conversation.
 If closer is needed, ask: "Can I come closer?"

-- In an elevator or crowd, maintain distance to avoid tension.
-With close people, gradually get closer, watching reactions.
+- In an elevator or crowd, keep distance so as not to strain.
+With close ones, gradually get closer, watching the reaction.

-- In a noisy bar, closer is fine; in the office, social zone.
+- In a noisy bar, closer is normal, in the office - social zone.

-Violating space ruins the first impression.
-Train your attention to this.
+Violation of space spoils the first impression.
+Train attention to this.

-In conclusion, body language is a skill that comes with experience.
+In the end, body language is a skill that comes with experience.
 I observe myself and others, try in simple situations, and communication improves.
-Sincerity is key here.
-Use signals consciously, read people, and steer the conversation in the right direction.
-Try it at your next meeting; you'll see the difference.
+Sincerity is the main thing here.
+Apply signals consciously, read people and direct the conversation in the right direction.
+Try it at the next meeting, you will see the difference.